-When the spotter identifies a non complying material during unloading, the vehicle will be reloaded with the non complying material, which will be recorded as a rejected load and will be directed off-site.
+When the spotter identifies a non complying material during unloading, the vehicle will be reloaded with the non complying material, which are recorded as a rejected load and are directed off-site or redirected to the landfill is appropriate.

-After unloading, vehicles will then be reweighed at Weighbridge 1 to calculate the net vehicle weight and thereby recording the total weight of the load delivered, prior to exiting the site.
+After unloading, vehicles will then be reweighed at Weighbridge (outbound) to calculate the net vehicle weight and thereby recording the total weight of the load delivered, prior to exiting the site.

-Preliminary Sorting
+Preliminary Sorting MPC

-Mixed loads delivered to the MPC will be segregated where appropriate by material type and placed in adequate, appropriately labeled bays and bins for transport to appropriate areas for recycling, to landfill or off-site (as required).
+Mixed loads delivered to the Materials Processing Centre (MPC) are segregated where appropriate by material type and placed in adequate, appropriately labeled bays and bins for transport to appropriate areas for recycling, to landfill or off-site (as required).

-The small loads unloaded at the hand unload area of the MPC will be sorted and placed into the segregated bays and bins by hand.
-Larger loads tipped at the work floor and which, because of their size or the extent of the comingling, are incapable of separation will be mechanically sorted by an automated screening and sorting mechanism.
+Any small loads unloaded at the hand unload area of the MPC are sorted and placed into the segregated bays and bins by hand.
+Larger loads tipped at the work floor and which, because of their size or the extent of the co-mingling, are incapable of separation are mechanically sorted by an automated screening and sorting mechanism.

-Ferrous and non-ferrous metals recovered through the sorting process (generally by use of a magnet), as well as plastics and paper/cardboard will be sorted, placed into bays and bins and stored until transferred offsite..
+Ferrous and non-ferrous metals recovered through the sorting process (generally by use of a magnet), as well as plastics and paper/cardboard are sorted, placed into bays and bins and stored until transferred offsite..

 Initially a pre-sort takes place.
-Recoverable goods capable of resale e.g. furniture items, will be directed to the recoverable goods bay for resale or re-use; other recoverable material will be retrieved from receptacles and placed within the appropriate stockpile to be processed.
+Recoverable goods capable of resale e.g. furniture items, are directed to the recoverable goods bay for resale or re-use; other recoverable material are retrieved from receptacles and placed within the appropriate stockpile to be processed.

-The remaining material will be loaded into the shredder, and via conveyor for the automated sorting and screening process.
+The remaining material are loaded into the shredder, and via conveyor for the automated sorting and screening process.

-Any material remaining which is not segregatable or recoverable will be shredded.
+Any material remaining which is not segregable or recoverable are shredded.